cloudflare/durable-objects-typescript-rollup-esm/README.md

-# Durable Objects Typescript Counter template
+# Durable Objects TypeScript Counter template

 ## NOTE: You must be using wrangler 1.16.0-durable-objects.rc.0 or newer to use this template

 A template for kick starting a Cloudflare Workers project using:

 - Durable Objects
-- Typescript
+- TypeScript
 - Modules (ES Modules to be specific)
 - Rollup
 - Wrangler